Add constraints to a conservation planning problem to ensure

 object, we recommend standardizingNA

 values in this dataset with the cost data.
-In other words, the pixels inx
+In other words, the cells inx

 that haveNA